-- o Map Navigation and Zooming In and Out - Click on and drag the map with your mouse from one side to the other to move the map. - Click on and drag the little overview map in the inset at the bottom-right corner to move the map. - Click on the pan controls on the top-left of the map window to pan the map. - Double-click on any place on the map and the map will zoom in and center on that location. - Use the zoom control on the left to zoom in and out.
+- Click on and drag the map with your mouse from one side to the other to move the map. - Click on and drag the little overview map in the inset at the bottom-right corner to move the map. - Click on the pan controls on the top-left of the map window to pan the map. - Double-click on any place on the map and the map will zoom in and center on that location. - Use the zoom control on the left to zoom in and out.

-"Zoomed in" is not available for the entire planet.
-Extremely high resolution is, generally, only available for the larger cities and notable places of interest.
+"Zoomed In" is not available for the entire planet.
+Extremely high resolution is generally only available for the larger cities and notable places of interest

-o Investigating Existing Mapped Features
+Investigating Existing Mapped Features

 Now, you are going to view a couple of features that have been mapped by other students.
 You can look at the details of a feature by clicking on its name in the feature list (see Figure 3-9) or by clicking on its red feature marker.
-The feature list on the right quickly lists all of the mapped places.
+The feature list on the right lists all of the mapped places.